Copyright, User Rights, and Licenses

 Disclaimer

-In writing this article, we benefited greatly from the information found on the website professionartist.com.
+While writing this article, we found the information available on the website beroepkunstenaar.nl to be extremely helpful.

 If, from your expertise, you yourself have knowledge that would fit this topic, or if you see opportunities to improve this text, we look forward to receiving your message at info@cultuuracademy.nl.